gignupg/Detect-File-Encoding-And-Language/README.md

 $ npm install -g detect-file-encoding-and-language
 ```
 #### Usage
-Once the installation has finished you will be able to use the command `dfeal` to retrieve the encoding and language of any text file:
+Once installed you'll be able to use the command `dfeal` to retrieve the encoding and language of your text files:

 ```bash
 $ dfeal "/home/user name/Documents/subtitle file.srt"